kcenon/screener_system/docs/VALIDATION_REPORT.md

 ### 1.1 Validation Overview

-This validation report confirms that the Stock Screening Platform MVP (Sprints 1-3) successfully meets the specified requirements documented in the Product Requirements Document (PRD) and Software Requirements Specification (SRS).
+This validation report confirms that the Stock Screening Platform MVP (Sprints 1-3) plus infrastructure enhancements successfully meet the specified requirements documented in the Product Requirements Document (PRD) and Software Requirements Specification (SRS), including the deployment of a comprehensive documentation platform.

 ### 1.2 Validation Status